-I learned a lot of things the hard way, the painful way.
+I've learned a lot of things the hard way, the painful way.
 I could've saved myself an ocean of tears and a lot of bumps and bruises if someone had told me what I'm about to tell you.

 Lots of people did try to help me along the way, including the authors of the nearly 3,000 books I've read.
 I love learning from people who have taken the time to write what about what they learned along the way.
-I absorbed it like a sponge.
+I have absorbed advice like a sponge.
 The problem is that the conclusion I drew from many of those books was that attainment of what the world calls success was the ultimate goal of life.

-In the 1980's I read and listened to everything I could get my hands on by Earl Nightingale, Napoleon Hill, W. Clement Stone, Zig Ziglar, Dr. Denis Waitley, Brian Tracy, Stephen Covey, Tony Robbins, and others.
+In the 1980's I read and listened to everything I could get my hands on by Earl Nightingale, Napoleon Hill, W. Clement Stone, Zig Ziglar, Dr. Denis Waitley, Brian Tracy, Stephen Covey, and others.
 For decades I bought into the notion that if I attained worldly success, life would be grand--possibly even perfect.

 To help you avoid wasting years (even decades) chasing the wrong things--things that are not necessarily indicators of authentic success, I want to share what I've learned about creating real personal and professional success.
 Not what the world calls success, but true success, which is synonymous with finding and fulfilling the unique purpose for your life.